adoxa/ansicon/readme.txt

     * escape control characters;
     + use the system default sound for the bell;
     + added Play Sound DECPS;
-    + added '+' intermediate byte to use the buffer, rather than the window.
+    + added '+' intermediate byte to use the buffer, rather than the window;
+    + added palette sequences.

     1.72 - 24 December, 2015:
     - handle STD_OUTPUT_HANDLE & STD_ERROR_HANDLE in WriteFile;